l5/servian-example/README.md

 ## Requirement Checklist

-- [x] Works in empty cloud subscription: Yes; creates a resource group.
+- [x] Works in empty cloud subscription: _Yes; tf code creates a resource group in the given subscription._
-- [] Use release package; do not compile
+- [x] Use release package; do not compile _Yes; uses pre-built docker image_
-- [] Not connected to a particular cloud account
+- [x] Not connected to a particular cloud account _Correct; needs a subscription id as a parameter / variable_
-[] Regular commits; git workflow
+- [x] Regular commits; git workflow _Used feature branches + PRs; not really perfect, but probably good enough.
+It is hard to use proper branching strategies when working with terraform, because the long running "apply" commands require asynchronous working, often based on the latest changes._
-[] Documentation: Pre-requisites
+- [ ] Documentation: Pre-requisites
-[] Documentation: High-Level Architecture
+- [ ] Documentation: High-Level Architecture
-[] Documentation: Process instructions for provisioning [] Able to start from a cloned git repo
+- [ ] Documentation: Process instructions for provisioning
+- [x] Able to start from a cloned git repo _Yes; to be cloned into Ubuntu20.04 via WSL.
+Github actions would have been more fun though._
-[] Pre-requisites clearly documented
+- [ ] Pre-requisites clearly documented
-[] Contained within a github repo
+- [x] Contained within a github repo _Yes; actually it's one file._
-[] Deploys via automated process
+- [x] Deploys via automated process _Yes; all via terraform.
+ACI is probably not the ideal solution for seeding, but a good compromise in terms of keeping it all simple._
-[] Deploys infrastructure using code
+- [x] Deploys infrastructure using code _Yes; infrastructure is defined via terraform._
-[] Code is clear
+- [ ] Code is clear
-[] Code contains comments
+- [ ] Code contains comments
-[] Coding is consistent
+- [ ] Coding is consistent
-[] Security: Network segmentation?
+- [ ] Security: Network segmentation?
-[] Security: Secret storage
+- [ ] Security: Secret storage
-[] Security: Platform security features
+- [ ] Security: Platform security features
-[] Simplicity: No superfluous dependencies
+- [ ] Simplicity: No superfluous dependencies
-[] Simplicity: Not over engineered
+- [ ] Simplicity: Not over engineered
-[] Resiliency: Auto scaling
+- [ ] Resiliency: Auto scaling
-[] Resiliency: Highly available frontend
+- [ ] Resiliency: Highly available frontend
-[] Resiliency: Highly available database
+- [ ] Resiliency: Highly available database